Consistency for Large Neural Networks: Regression and Classification: Large neural networks for least squares regression

-Our first result is with respect to the empirical error of the regularized network estimator $\hat{m}(x)$.
-By choosing proper $\lambda_n$, we use (C1) and (C5) to bound the generalization error and approximation error respectively.
-The details of proof is deferred to Section \ref{sec_proof}.
+The first result is the empirical error bound of the regularized network estimator $\hat{m}(\bm{x})$.
+By choosing proper $\lambda_n$, we successfully use Proposition \ref{pro_relu_multilayer} to bound its generalization error.
+The detail of proof is deferred to Section \ref{sec_proof}.